Georgia police tracked shooting suspect's phone after parents alerted authorities

 Long told police he was driving to Florida to potentially shoot up a business connected to the porn industry, police said.

-He claimed he shot up the businesses because he had a "sex addiction" and wanted to eliminate his temptation.
+He claimed he committed the shootings because he has a "sex addiction" and wanted to eliminate his temtation.

 CLICK HERE TO GET THE FOX NEWS APP